limitedleaf/OpenMMO/README.md

 - NodeJS
 - Code Editor (VSCode recommended)
-- Typescript Compiler
-- Vite

 ### Recommended VSCode Extensions

 - ESLint
 - Prettier
-- Dependi

 ### Rules

 - Your changes should be checked for any vulnerabilities
-- Your code must all the test
+- Your code must pass all the tests
 - Your code must be formatted according to the repo standard
 - Your code must blend in well with design principles of the project (mentioned in project design)